matprime/meme-of-the-day-dApp/README.md

 ```javascript
 truffle(development)> result = memeshandler.newMeme('QmYHaaWHgpT2iBGNxMCCFpDKgskej6bhubd5cnytUuJKRp')
 ```
-To get the account under which was meme stored on blockchain you can type:
+To get the account under which meme was stored on blockchain, you can type:
 ```javascript
 truffle(development)> const memesList = memeshandler.getMemesList()
 ```
-You needed to type constant as command to get value stored in it:
+You need to type constant as command to get value stored in it:
 ```javascript
 truffle(development)> memesList
 [ '0x787eBC47F34081a0Df4dc3923798828ae52C538C' ]